Metropolitan Borough of Hackney: Coat of arms

 The seal of the Hackney Vestry bore a representation of St Augustine's Tower, the remains of the 13th-century parish church.
-When the metropolitan borough was formed in 1900, the vestry seal was altered by the addition of the Latin motto Justitia Turris Nostra or Justice is our tower.
+When the metropolitan borough was formed in 1900, the vestry seal was altered by the addition of the Latin motto Justitia Turris Nostra or Justice is our tower, which can be paraphrased as meaning Fairness is our strength.

 In January 1924 the borough council resolved to seek a formal grant of armorial bearings from the College of Arms.
 These were duly made by letters patent dated 31 May 1924.
 The arms were blazoned as follows:

 Per fesse, the chief per pale gules and per fesse Sable and Argent, and the base barry wavy of six Argent and Azure, in the dexter chief a representation of the Hackney Tower proper and in the sinister chief a Maltese Cross per fesse Argent and Gules.

 Crest: On a Wreath of the Colours a representation of the Hackney Tower Or.

 The "Hackney Tower" appeared in the upper portion of the shield, and formed the crest, placed on a helm and mantling.
 The 1900 motto was also retained.
 The Maltese Cross represented the Knights Templar and the Knights Hospitaller.
 These orders successively held the manor of Hackney, until the Reformation.
 The Templars wore red crosses on white mantles, and the Hospitallers white crosses on black: these were combined in the design.
 The wavy white and blue bars at the base of the shield represented the River Lea and the many canals crossing the borough.

 These arms gave much inspiration to the coat of arms of the London Borough of Hackney when the London borough was created in 1965.